MicrosoftDocs/cpp-docs/docs/porting/porting-guide-spy-increment.md

 C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\atlmfc\include\afxv_w32.h(40): fatal error C1189: #error:  MFC does not support WINVER less than 0x0501.
 Please change the definition of WINVER in your project properties or precompiled header.
 ```

-Windows XP is no longer supported by Microsoft, so even though targeting it is allowed in Visual Studio 2015, you should be phasing out support for it in your applications, and encouraging your users to adopt new versions of Windows.
+Windows XP is no longer supported by Microsoft, so even though targeting it is allowed in Visual Studio, you should be phasing out support for it in your applications, and encouraging your users to adopt new versions of Windows.

 To get rid of the error, define WINVER by updating the **Project Properties** setting to the lowest version of Windows you currently want to target.
 Find a table of values for various Windows releases [here](/windows/desktop/WinProg/using-the-windows-headers).